An Iterative Multi-Knowledge Transfer Network for Aspect-Based Sentiment Analysis: Introduction

+Second, the document-level corpora, which contain domain-specific and sentiment-related knowledge, should be pertinently utilized for enhancing the three aspect-level subtasks of ABSA.
+In fact, most aspect and opinion terms own distinct domain-specific properties~\cite{peng-etal-2018-cross} while sentiment polarities (\emph{i.e.}, {\em positive}, {\em negative}, and {\em neutral}) are typically domain-invariant.
+For instance, the aspect term ``\emph{\textbf{fish}}'' and the opinion term ``\emph{\underline{delicious}}'' reflect distinct domain-specific characteristics, indicating that they belong to \emph{Restaurant} domain rather than \emph{Laptop} domain.
+Conversely, the domain-specific properties can help distinguish these aspect and opinion terms from other domains or background words (\emph{e.g.}, ``\emph{very}'').
+Therefore, the domain-specific knowledge should be pertinently leveraged to help identify the aspect term and the opinion term rather than on judging sentiment polarity.
+Meanwhile, the sentiment-related knowledge should be targeted at benefiting the SC subtask rather than the AE and OE subtasks, as shown in the right part of \autoref{fig:case}.

-To address the issues above, we propose an \textbf{I}terative \textbf{K}nowledge \textbf{T}ransfer \textbf{N}etwork ({IKTN}) to fully exploit the semantic relationships at both the token level and the document level for the ABSA task.
-Particularly, we design a novel routing algorithm, which can mutually transfer task-specific knowledge among the three aspect-level subtasks, as illustrated in the left part of Figure~\ref{fig:case}.
-Furthermore, the IKTN employs a more fine-grained way to discriminately transfer document-level knowledge to the aspect-level subtasks, as shown in the right part of Figure~\ref{fig:case}, where the knowledge from domain classification subtask only serves for the ATE and OTE subtasks while the knowledge from document-level sentiment classification subtask only helps the ASC subtask.
-All the knowledge transfer processes are iteratively conducted for fully exploiting the knowledge in all the tasks to enhance the ABSA task.
+Therefore, we propose an \textbf{I}terative \textbf{M}ulti-\textbf{K}nowledge \textbf{T}ransfer \textbf{N}etwork ({\textsc{IMKTN}}) to fully exploit the interactive relations via transferring knowledge at both the token level and the document level for the ABSA task.
+Partially inspired by the superiority of capsule network in distinguishing different features by feature clustering~\cite{sabour2017dynamic}, we design a novel routing algorithm, which can mutually transfer task-specific knowledge among the three aspect-level subtasks, as illustrated in the left part of \autoref{fig:case}.
+Furthermore, \textsc{IMKTN} employs a more fine-grained way to pertinently transfer document-level knowledge to aspect-level subtasks, as shown in the right part of \autoref{fig:case}, where the knowledge from domain classification subtask only serves for the AE and OE subtasks while the knowledge from document-level sentiment classification subtask only helps the SC subtask.
+All multi-knowledge transfer processes are iteratively conducted for fully exploiting the knowledge in all tasks to enhance the ABSA task.